Airon2/steam-game-hours-discordBOT/README.md

 In order to connect our bot to your Discord server, follow these simple instructions:

-- Go to the OAuth2 section in the OAuth2 URL generator, select the "bot parameter", and in the "BOT PERMISSIONS" section, select the necessary permissions for your bot.
-In our case, these include "Send Messages", "Read Messages/View Channels", and "Use Slash Commands".
+- Go to OAuth2 in the OAuth2 URL Generator item, select the bot and application.commands parameter, in BOT PERMISSIONS select the necessary permissions in our case, this is Administrator and copy the GENERATED URL and paste it into a line in the browser and add the bot to our server.

 - Once you've selected these options, copy the "GENERATED URL" and paste it into the browser.
 Add your bot to your server by adding the URL to a line in your browser and connecting it to your server.